 The PDA Society provide information, support and training for parents, carers, teachers and individuals with PDA.

 Living with PDA is extremely challenging and frustrating for many parents due to the extreme complexity of this condition.
 This is often further compounded by a lack of awareness, understanding or acceptance from professionals, family and friends alike.

 I am the parent of a child diagnosed with PDA and I, like you, have experienced all of the above and continue to face many battles on a daily basis in order to secure the correct support for my child.

-I hope that this blog may offer guidance, for parents of children with PDA, in order to navigate the many winding roads that they may face both at home and in their dealings with professionals and education.
+I hope that this blog may offer guidance, for parents of children with PDA, in order to navigate the many winding roads that they may face both at home and in their dealings with professionals.